-It is projected that the world’s population will increase from 7 billion today to 9.6 billion by 2050, with virtually all of that growth occurring in the developing world and its cities.
-City dwellers will constitute almost 70% of the world's population in 2050 up from 54% currently.
-Yearly population growth of more than 60 million people is expected.
-Existing cities will expand and new cities will develop.
-Perhaps the most critical need for these cities is reliable access to water—for citizens, services and industry.
+The world’s population is projected to increase from 7 billion today to 9.6 billion by 2050, with virtually all of that growth occurring in the developing world and its cities.
+As a result, the percentage of city dwellers will rise from the current 54 percent to almost 70 percent.
+Expected yearly growth of more than 60 million people will result in existing cities expanding and new cities being developed.
+Perhaps the most critical need for these cities is reliable access to water—for citizens, services and industry

 Water for six Saudi cities

-Currently, we are designing and delivering water and wastewater conveyance, delivery, processing and storage systems for six new cities in Saudi Arabia.
+Currently, we are designing and delivering water and wastewater conveyance, supply, processing and storage systems for six new cities in Saudi Arabia.

 Bechtel and the government of Gabon developed a $25 billion national master plan for infrastructure

 .
 In addition, a public-works agency that Bechtel helped to establish―and is now supporting―is delivering 100 projects to serve the country's 1.5 million people.